aiidateam/AEP/005_exportformat/readme.md

 For example, a repository without files and 16GB of attributes/extras: export & import should not require more than approximately 1-2GB of memory.

 To ensure the data integrity of the final archive or imported database, the interaction with the SQL database should desirably be processed during a single transaction, which can be rolled back in case of import failures.
-Similarly for the object-store, failed imports should not leave large occupied portions of disk space, which can not be reclaimed.
+Similarly for the object-store, failed imports should not leave large occupied portions of disk space which can not be reclaimed (or at least, if large occupied portions of disk space are left behind, there should be a clear message indicating to the user how to reclaim it, ideally in an efficient way).

 #### Single File Archive

-For portability and space management, it is a requirements that the archive be a single zipped file.
+For portability and space management, it is a requirements that the archive be a single (possibly zipped) file.
 This compression should be intrinsic to the format specification, such that read, write and data introspection processes act on and are benchmarked against the zipped archive.

 Currently the archive is allowed to be compressed *via* a number of different algorithms (zip, tar.gz).